IRSND - english

 }

-A common main function could look as:
+A combined main function could look like:

 int